Diseases & Conditions

 During your first appointment, your doctor will discuss your general health and your hip symptoms.
 He or she will also examine your hip.

 As part of the physical examination, your doctor will likely conduct the impingement test.
 For this test, your doctor will bring your knee up towards your chest and then rotate it inward towards your opposite shoulder.
 If this recreates your hip pain, the test result is positive for impingement.

 Your doctor may order imaging tests to help determine whether you have FAI.

 - X-rays.
-These provide good images of bone, and will show whether your hip has abnormally shaped bones of FAI.
+These provide good images of bone, and will demonstrate whether your hip has the abnormally shaped bones present with FAI.
 X-rays can also show signs of arthritis.

-- Computed tomography (CT) scans.
+- Computerized tomography (CT) scans.
 More detailed than a plain x-ray, CT scans help your doctor see the exact abnormal shape of your hip.

 - Local anesthetic.
 Your doctor may also inject a numbing medicine into the hip joint as a diagnostic test.
 If the numbing medicine provides temporary pain relief, it confirms that FAI is the problem.

 Activity changes.
 Your doctor may first recommend simply changing your daily routine and avoiding activities that cause symptoms.

 Nonsteroidal anti-inflammatory medications.
 Drugs like ibuprofen can be provided in a prescription-strength form to help reduce pain and inflammation.

 Physical therapy.
 Specific exercises can improve the range of motion in your hip and strengthen the muscles that support the joint.
 This can relieve some stress on the injured labrum or cartilage.